 Why is this medication prescribed?

 Baloxavir marboxil is used to treat some types of influenza infection ('flu') in adults and children 12 years and older who weigh at least 40 kg (88 pounds) and have had symptoms of the flu for no longer than 2 days and who are otherwise healthy or are at high risk for developing influenza-related complications.
+This medication is also used to prevent some types of flu in adults and children 12 years and older when they have spent time with someone who has the flu.
 Baloxavir marboxil is in a class of medications called polymerase acidic endonuclease inhibitors.
 It works by stopping the spread of the flu virus in the body.
 Baloxavir marboxil helps to shorten the time that flu symptoms such as a stuffy or runny nose, sore throat, cough, muscle or joint aches, tiredness, headache, fever, and chills last.
 Baloxavir marboxil will not prevent bacterial infections, which may occur as a complication of the flu.

 How should this medicine be used?

-Baloxavir marboxil comes as a tablet to take by mouth.
+Baloxavir marboxil comes as a tablet and a suspension (liquid) to take by mouth.
 It is usually taken as a one-time dose with or without food.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take baloxavir marboxil exactly as directed.
 Do not take more or less of it other than prescribed by your doctor.

 Do not take baloxavir marboxil along with dairy products such as milk or yogurt or with calcium-fortified drinks.